 Here’s my review of Shangri-la Singapore.

 After an unplanned stay at Fort Canning, I can recommend this pool hotel for anyone who wants to stay in seclusion amid absolute greenery in the middle of Fort Canning Park.

 There are two mineral pools to choose from and they are both the cleanest you will experience in the Red Dot.
 This is due to the technology used in the filtration system and developed for European Aerospace.
 The system is designed by NASA and is used for the astronauts’ drinking water.
 So you can expect zero chlorine and the most refreshing dip you’ve ever taken.

 The main pool is slightly smaller and has a kiddies pool, but is surrounded by cabanas and sun loungers.
 The other pool is basically Olympic sized with an adjacent second tier below and is great for getting in some laps, the perfect way to keep fit while traveling.

 The hotel itself is set in a beautiful location, and most rooms include a balcony that seems to merge with the greenery outside.
-You can read my complete review here.
+You can read my complete review of Fort Canning Hotel.

 This upscale all-suite hotel is a good option if you’re looking to stay close to Changi.
 The lavish and large outdoor pool is located on the second floor alongside the 24 hour gym with steam and sauna rooms.
 Gamers or those traveling with children can visit one of the many PS4 (with VR) or XBOX-One gaming rooms to satisfy their needs.